Getting Started#

 }

-To can use the CLI to create a task as follows:
+You can use the CLI to create a task as follows:

 # propeller-cli tasks create <name>